 - The title is set immediately and the icon is set a few seconds after the window is created.

-- This loads much earlier than It's the little things' version, but will disable itself if ITLT is installed.
+- This loads much earlier than and will override It's the little things' version.

 - On versions below 1.9, the title and icon will load a bit later.